efugier/smartcat/README.md

 WIP cli interface to language models to bring them in the Unix ecosystem

 ```
 Putting a brain behind `cat`.
-WIP cli interface to language model to bring them in the Unix echosystem 🐈‍⬛
+WIP cli interface to language model to bring them in the Unix ecosystem 🐈‍⬛

 Usage: smartcat [OPTIONS] [PROMPT]